spectrocloud/librarium/docs/docs-content/workspace/workspace-mgmt/backup-restore.md

 10. Click **Save Changes**.

-The backup process will take some time ranging from 15 mins to hours depending on the scope of the backup.
+The backup process will take some time ranging from 15 minutes to hours depending on the scope of the backup.

 ### Validate